Proven Sales Closing Questions

 Ask for the Sale

 Asking for a sale is a critical step in the sales process.
-There are various ways to ask your prospect for a sale, including asking the customer directly if they’re ready to make a purchase or using a more subtle approach to gauge the customer’s level of interest if they seem unsure.
+There are various ways to ask qualified prospects for the sale, including asking the customer directly if they’re ready to make a purchase or using a more subtle approach (like the closing questions above) to gauge the customer’s level of interest if they seem unsure.

 Use Testimonials

 Using customer testimonials, reviews, or referrals can also be helpful when it comes to closing a sale.
-Showing the customer proof of your product’s effectiveness will build their confidence and sway them in the right direction.
+Showing the customer proof of your product or service’s effectiveness builds their confidence and sways them in the right direction.

 Follow Up